lab9k/reservatie_OpenCV/README.md

 1. Run the server

-    for more info on this command, use the help argument on manage.py.
+    for more info on this command, use the help argument on manage.py. or visit [the Django documentation](https://docs.djangoproject.com/en/1.11/ref/django-admin/)

     default port is 8000